projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    ACRN Boot Flow with UEFI

-As long as the SOS kernel starts, the SOS kernel will load all its subsystems subsequently.
-In order to launch a guest UOS, a DM process is started to launch the virtual BIOS (OVMF), and eventually, the OVMF is responsible for verifying and launching the guest UOS kernel (or the Android OS loader for an Android UOS).
+As long as the Service VM kernel starts, the Service VM kernel will load all its subsystems subsequently.
+In order to launch a User VM, a DM process is started to launch the virtual BIOS (OVMF), and eventually, the OVMF is responsible for verifying and launching the User VM kernel (or the Android OS loader for an Android User VM).

 Secure Boot
 -----------